npielawski/pytorch_tiramisu/README.md

 * efficient (bool): Memory efficient version of the Tiramisu.
     See: https://arxiv.org/pdf/1707.06990.pdf

+## Tips and tricks

+* Make sure the features you are interested in fit approximately the perceptive field.
+For instance, if you have an object that measures 50 pixels, you need at approx. 6 levels of resolution in down/up blocks.
+Or use early transition, which down samples the input by two.
+* If you need to reduce the memory footprint, trying out the efficient version, enabling the early transition is a great way to start.
+Then, using compression, reducing the growth rate and finally the number of dense blocks in the down/up blocks.
+* Use upsampling instead of deconvolution, seriously.
+Deconvolutions are hard to manage and create a lot of gridding artefacts.
+* Use blurpooling if you want the neural network to be shift-invariant (good accuracy even when shifting the input).

 ## Built With

 * [Pytorch](https://pytorch.org/) - Version 1.4.0 (for memory efficient version)